Wednesday 31 July 2024

 Good living with dementia

-In recent years, there has been a global effort to refrain the vision of care for dementia from a “giving up” approach where, in the absence of treatment people are invited to “give up work, study, and to go home and live the time left” (Swaffer, 2015), to a more balanced approach where the focus is on good care and on promoting quality of life.
+In recent years, there has been a global effort to reframe the vision of care for dementia from a “giving up” approach where, in the absence of treatment people are invited to “give up work, study, and to go home and live the time left” (Swaffer, 2015), to a more balanced approach where the focus is on good care and on promoting quality of life.
 To achieve this objective, many researchers focus on interventions aimed at enhancing psychological and social well-being.

 Specifically psycho-social interventions are aimed to support people with dementia to adapt and manage their conditions while preserving a sense of self, identity and social participation.
 Quinn et al. (2022) report key areas of living well identified by people with dementia: being engaged, having an active lifestyle, preserving positive relationships with others, having a good living situation and environment, having security, getting on with life, being able to get out and about, a positive outlook on life, being able to cope, having independence, and having a purpose in life.